StefanBoblic/OptimalSolutionsChallenge/README.md

 For `logging` I am going to use the [slf4j](https://www.slf4j.org/) library, I've had some practical experience at my previous work place with it and this is why I chose it.

 ## Running the application
-In order to test the application, you will have to use `Postman`(or anything else you like), app runs on `localhost: 8080`
+Download the project, via github or simply by downloading it.
+Make sure to establish connection with the database.
+This app is using `MSSQL`.When you will launch it for the first time, it will take a little bit of time for all the libraries to download.In order to test the application, you will have to use `Postman`(or anything else you like), app runs on `localhost: 8080`.
+The Json `GET` request does not work properly because of DAO layer.

 ## List of dependencies